Ancheta-AshleySophia-BSIT32E2/PREFINAL_ASSIGNMENT_ANCHETA_ASHLEY_SOPHIA_BSIT32E2/README.md

 # PREFINAL_ASSIGNMENT_ANCHETA_ASHLEY_SOPHIA_BSIT32E2

-Self-Assessment: Understanding Onion Architecture, MVC, and Web API in .NET Core and Encountered Bottlenecks Conceptual Understanding:
+Self-Assessment: Onion Architecture, MVC, and Web API (.NET Core) with Bottlenecks (Encountered) Conceptual Understanding:

-Onion Architecture:
+Onion Architecture: (Yes/No)

-Awareness: Yes, I have heard of the Onion Architecture principle in software design.
+ Have you heard of the Onion Architecture principle in software design?
+ ANSWER: Yes
-MVC Pattern:
+MVC Pattern: (Yes/No)

-Familiarity: Yes, I am familiar with the Model-View-Controller (MVC) pattern for building web applications.
+ Are you familiar with the Model-View-Controller (MVC) pattern for building web applications?
+ ANSWER: Yes
-Web API:
+Web API: (Yes/No)

-Knowledge: No, I do not understand the concept of building RESTful APIs using ASP.NET Core Web API.
+ Do you understand the concept of building RESTful APIs using ASP.NET Core Web API?
+ ANSWER: No

 Application & Bottlenecks:
 Onion Architecture:

-Benefits:
+Benefits: (1-3 keywords)
-Organizes code into distinct layers, enhancing clarity and maintainability.
-Facilitates easier modifications without widespread impact.
-Improves testability.
+Briefly list some key benefits of using Onion Architecture in .NET Core projects. (e.g., separation of concerns, testability)
+ANSWER:
+The codebase is divided into distinct layers, clearly defining the role of each part of the application.
+This organization aids in making changes by allowing you to locate and update the appropriate section of code without disrupting the rest.

+Bottlenecks (Encountered): (Yes/No and Briefly Explain) Have you encountered any challenges with Onion Architecture in your projects?
+If so, briefly describe the bottleneck(s). (e.g., Increased complexity for simple projects, difficulty finding developers familiar with the pattern)
+ANSWER:
-Challenges Encountered: Yes, I have encountered difficulties with understanding and implementing Onion Architecture, often leading to errors and confusion due to its complexity.
+Yes, I often find Onion Architecture difficult to grasp.
+I frequently run into errors and struggle to understand how this architectural style operates.

-MVC Pattern:
+MVC:

-Components:
+Components: (1-3 keywords each)

+Briefly describe the roles of the Model, View, and Controller in the MVC pattern.
+ANSWER:
-Model: Manages data and business logic, handling data processing and rules.
+Model - Manages data and business logic, processing data and applying rules.
-View: Displays data to the user, representing the user interface.
+View - Presents data to the user, forming the user interface.
-Controller: Bridges the Model and View, handling user input and updating the Model.
+Controller - Serves as an intermediary between Model and View, managing user input and updating the Model.

-Challenges Encountered: Yes, I have found the tight coupling between Model and Controller to be sometimes complicated, although I grasp the basic concepts.
+Bottlenecks (Encountered): (Yes/No and Briefly Explain) Have you encountered any challenges with tight coupling between Model and Controller in MVC projects?
+If so, briefly describe the issue(s). (e.g., Difficulty in unit testing controllers, logic changes rippling through the application)
+ANSWER:
+Yes, it can be complicated at times, but I understand the basics.

 Web API:

-Differences from MVC:
+Differences from MVC: (Yes/No and Briefly Explain)
+Can you differentiate between traditional MVC applications and Web APIs?
+Briefly explain the main difference.
+ANSWER:
-Traditional MVC: Builds full web applications with Models managing data and logic, Views rendering HTML, and Controllers handling input and interactions, aimed at generating dynamic web pages.
+Traditional MVC applications are built to create complete web applications using the Model-View-Controller pattern.
+They involve Models for managing data and business logic, Views for rendering HTML pages, and Controllers for handling user input and interactions.
+These applications primarily generate dynamic web pages that users interact with through a browser.

-Web API: Focuses on providing data services, using Models and Controllers without Views, returning data in formats like JSON or XML for consumption by other applications or services.
+Conversely, Web APIs aim to provide data services rather than full web applications.
+They use Models to manage data and Controllers to handle requests, but they do not include Views.
+Instead of generating HTML, Web APIs return data in formats like JSON or XML.
+These APIs are intended to be used by other applications or services, offering programmatic access to data and functionality without a user interface.

+Bottlenecks (Encountered): (Yes/No and Briefly Explain) Have you encountered any performance challenges with traditional MVC applications compared to Web APIs?
+If so, briefly describe the scenario(s). (e.g., Frequent page refreshes causing performance overhead, complex data exchange requiring a more lightweight approach)
+ANSWER:
-Challenges Encountered: Yes, traditional MVC applications can be more complex than Web APIs, requiring many changes to fix errors, leading to performance overhead from frequent page refreshes and complex data exchanges.
+Yes, in my experience, traditional MVC applications are more complex than Web APIs.
+For instance, numerous changes are often required to run or fix errors in traditional MVC applications, making them more cumbersome compared to the relatively straightforward nature of Web APIs.